kfyaya/YZhu/README.md

 Yongning Zhu
 ====

-Physics-based Animation algorithm developer originally developing the FLIP fluid simulation and multigrid character simulation
+Physics-based Animation algorithm developer, credited for FLIP fluid simulation and multigrid character simulation

-Computer graphics and visual effects software engineer in DreamWorks Animation
+Computer graphics and visual effects software engineer in DreamWorks Animation, joined How to Catch your Dragon II, Troll, Rise of the Guardians, and Croods

-And interactive media art educator and researcher in Tongji University
+And interactive media art professor at Tongji University

 Persistently seeking for procedural solutions utilizing computer graphics and visual effects techniques to build up sustainable visualization solutions in mixed reality solutions for scientific visualization, public media space, interactive performance, and a variaty of digital humanity fields.